-- 'Succession planning': The Company is majority-owned by the international DKSH Group, which practises a world-wide management development program covering succession planning. - 'Investor relations': The Board issues the quarterly releases to Bursa Malaysia Securities Berhad (Bursa Malaysia) as the principal information for shareholders and welcomes Institutional Investors for a dialogue.
+- 'Succession planning': The Company is majority-owned by the international DKSH Group, which practices a world-wide management development program covering succession planning. - 'Investor relations': The Board issues the quarterly releases to Bursa Malaysia Securities Berhad (Bursa Malaysia) as the principal information to shareholders and welcomes Institutional investors for a dialogue.